• Skip to primary navigation

 I love this gazpacho for many reasons, but mostly because it doesn't require ANY cooking.

 All you have to do is prep everything (which only takes about 5 minutes), throw it in a blender and let your blender do its thing.
 That's it!
-10 minutes and you have a creamy, flavorful, delicious vegan summer gazpacho.
+10 minutes and you have a creamy, flavorful, delicious summer gazpacho.

 This cucumber avocado gazpacho would make for a lovely summer appetizer or side dish.
 Serve with some crusty olive oil grilled bread for dipping!